• Current alerts (1) Click to view

 The City supports business and tourism sectors by:

-• Hosting or promoting a range of business events such as workshops, business forums and information sessions which can be found on the Business support page
+- Hosting or promoting a range of business events such as workshops, business forums and information sessions which can be found on the support for small businesses page

-• The City has listened to small-business owners and has made changes to create more vibrant and liveable commercial centres.
-For more details on how this could benefit your business, please see the link for Footpath Trading and Activation Permit.
+- The City has listened to small-business owners and has made changes to create more vibrant and liveable commercial centres.
+For more details on how this could benefit your business, please see the Footpath Trading and Activation Permit page.

 Partnership